Living, Breathing Music in Your Living Room

 When the bass from a powered subwoofer (as used with many horn systems), sounds detached and disconnected from the rest of the loudspeaker, that's poor integration.

-Considering the list of inherent shortcomings, why do we continue to design and build horn speakers at all?
 Simply, it's 'The Sound'.
 Nothing else can quite capture the dynamics, micro-dynamics, presence, liveliness, and pure excitement of music the way a well-designed horn speaker system can.
 It's the closest thing to 'real' we can have in our homes.

 In the very earliest days of audio, horns were all we had.
 With a typical amplifier output of less than 5W (usually mono) a loudspeaker needed a sensitivity of over 100dB/W to generate realistic sound levels and the challenge of the day was how to make the large horn loudspeakers as affordable as possible.
 Designers were also constrained by the limits of the technology available.